raamcosta/compose-destinations/README.md

 ```
 Official Compose Navigation is required.
 If you're using Compose Material, Accompanist Navigation-Animation and/or
-Accompanist Material (aka BottomSheet, currently), Compose Destinations has you covered.
+Accompanist Material (aka BottomSheet, currently), Compose Destinations has you covered. <br/>
-Check our [wiki](https://github.com/raamcosta/compose-destinations/wiki) to know more.
+Check our [wiki](https://github.com/raamcosta/compose-destinations/wiki) to know more. <br/>
+Each [release](https://github.com/raamcosta/compose-destinations/releases) contains a list of versions known to be compatible.

 3. And finally, you need to make sure the IDE looks at the generated folder.
 See KSP related [issue](https://github.com/google/ksp/issues/37).